coder/coder/docs/install/binary.md

    [release archive](https://github.com/coder/coder/releases/latest) appropriate
    for your operating system

-1. Unzip the folder you just downloaded, and move the `coder` executable to a location that's on your `PATH`
+1. Unzip the folder you downloaded, and move the `coder` executable to a location that's on your `PATH`

    ```console